U-M Slack Updates

 All of the features and functionality currently available to you will otherwise remain unchanged.

-You can learn more about everything that’s changing in U-M Slack and check out both the U-M Slack FAQ page and Slack's Help Center FAQ to get answers to common questions.
+Check out both the U-M Slack FAQ page and Slack's Help Center FAQ to get answers to common questions.
 It may also be a good time to review Slack’s updated Quick Start Guide, which details each section of the Slack interface.

 Walkthrough of the major updates to the Slack user experience like new Home view, Create button, and more